shayanbo/VideoPlayerContainer/README.md

 #### Service

-Service represents two roles, one role is a ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View. another role is responsible for communication with other services. we encourage people to write Service and Widget in one source file. this way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its Widget and which APIs are open to other services.
+Service represents two roles, one role is a ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
+Another role is responsible for communication with other services.
+We encourage people to write Service and Widget in one source file.
+This way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its Widget and which APIs are open to other services.

 #### Overlay

-Overlay In the VideoPlayerContainer, overlays are the sub-containers put inside the main container layer by layer and it's the place where widgets sit. we have 5 built-in overlays, from bottom to top, these are render, feature, plugin, control, toast. in addition, we allow users to insert their own overlay
+Overlay In the VideoPlayerContainer, overlays are the sub-containers put inside the main container layer by layer and it's the place where widgets sit.
+We have 5 built-in overlays, from bottom to top, these are render, feature, plugin, control, toast.
+In addition, we allow users to insert their own overlay

 ![image](https://github.com/MickeyHub/VideoPlayerContainer/assets/5426838/9570d129-d8c4-4ebb-ac89-b8423a10cbf1)

 #### Render Overlay

-Render overlay is sitting at the far bottom of the container. it provides playback service and gesture services. you can use `context[RenderService.self]` to fetch `RenderService` or use `context[GestureService.self]` to fetch the `GestureService` respectively in your custom `Widget`. with RenderService, you can access the player instance which is an `AVPlayer`. you can also set up the gravity of the render canvas. with `GestureService`, you can observe predefined events like `tap`, `double-tap`, `long-press`, `drag`. `rotation`, `hover`, and `pinch`. for `tap`, `double-tap`. you can know if the touch is located on the left part or right part of the screen. for `drag`, you can know if the dragging event is done horizontally or vertically(left/right).
+Render overlay is sitting at the far bottom of the container.
+It provides playback service and gesture services.
+You can use `context[RenderService.self]` to fetch `RenderService` or use `context[GestureService.self]` to fetch the `GestureService` respectively in your custom `Widget`.
+With RenderService, you can access the player instance which is an `AVPlayer`.
+You can also set up the gravity of the render canvas.
+With `GestureService`, you can observe predefined events like `tap`, `double-tap`, `long-press`, `drag`. `rotation`, `hover`, and `pinch`. for `tap`, `double-tap`.
+You can know if the touch is located on the left part or right part of the screen. for `drag`, you can know if the dragging event is done horizontally or vertically(left/right).

 #### Feature Overlay

-Feature overlay is used to pop up a panel from 4 directions (left, right, top, bottom). and we provide two styles: cover or squeeze. with squeeze style. when the popup panel shows up, the render canvas will be squeezed to the other side. like Youtube's comments Panel in fullscreen mode.
+Feature overlay is used to pop up a panel from 4 directions (`left`, `right`, `top`, `bottom`).
+And we provide two styles: `cover` or `squeeze`.
+With squeeze style, when the popup panel shows up, the render canvas will be squeezed to the other side, like Youtube's comments Panel in fullscreen mode.

 #### Plugin Overlay

-Plugin Overlay is a sub-container without constraints on it. when you want to show up a widget that's not suitable for other overlays and you don't want to insert your own custom overlay, that's the right place for you. like a thumbnail preview widget for the seekbar on dragging or a simple widget that's visible only in a short time after being triggered.
+Plugin Overlay is a sub-container without constraints on it.
+When you want to show up a widget that's not suitable for other overlays and you don't want to insert your own custom overlay, that's the right place for you, like a thumbnail preview widget for the seekbar on dragging or a simple widget that's visible only in a short time after being triggered.

 #### Control Overlay

-Control overlay is the most sophisticated overlay and the place where most work will be done. the control overlay is divided into 5 parts: `left`, `right`, `top`, `bottom`, and `center`. before going on, I need to introduce a concept called status:
+Control overlay is the most sophisticated overlay and the place where most work will be done.
+The control overlay is divided into 5 parts: `left`, `right`, `top`, `bottom`, and `center`.
+Before going on, I need to introduce a concept called status:

-and we predefined 3 statuses as the screen style. these are `half-screen`, `fullscreen`, and `portrait`. this status change is 100% decided by yourself. but generally, `halfscreen` describes the status of the portrait device. `fullscreen` describes the landscape device and `portrait` describes the video the height is higher than the width.
+and we predefined 3 statuses as the screen style. these are `halfscreen`, `fullscreen`, and `portrait`. this status change is 100% decided by yourself.
+But generally, `halfscreen` describes the status of the portrait device. `fullscreen` describes the landscape device and `portrait` describes the video the height is higher than the width.

-For these 5 parts, you can configure them for different statuses which is quite common. for example, in halfscreen status, the screen is small and we can't attach many widgets to it but in fullscreen status. the video player container makes up the whole screen. we can attach many widgets to it to provide more and more functions.
+For these 5 parts, you can configure them for different statuses which is quite common.
+For example, in halfscreen status, the screen is small and we can't attach many widgets to it but in fullscreen status.
+The video player container makes up the whole screen.
+We can attach many widgets to it to provide more and more functions.

-for these parts, for these statuses, you can customize their shadow, transition, and layout. and other services can fetch the `ControlService` by `context[ControlService.self]` to call present or dismiss programmatically depending on the display style configured.
+For these parts, for these statuses, you can customize their shadow, transition, and layout. and other services can fetch the `ControlService` by `context[ControlService.self]` to call present or dismiss programmatically depending on the display style configured.

 ![image](https://github.com/MickeyHub/VideoPlayerContainer/assets/5426838/421a5401-5615-435b-8fed-f6ef4d8c860c)

 #### Toast Overlay

-Toast Overlay is when you need to toast something in the container, you can use it to show a view on the left side. the view will be disappeared after a configured time. and the toast view is customizable.
+Toast Overlay is when you need to toast something in the container, you can use it to show a view on the left side.
+The view will be disappeared after a configured time. and the toast view is customizable.

 ## Usage: Add VideoPlayer

-Let's say, we are going to code a player view in a video page, here. we need to import VideoPlayerContainer, and create a Context for the Video Player or the whole video page.
+Let's say, we are going to code a player view in a video page, here.
+We need to import VideoPlayerContainer, and create a Context for the Video Player or the whole video page.

 ```swift